nsrr/wsc-documentation/pages/polysomnography-introduction.md

 - **.log.txt** - WSC original biocalibrations and light indicators for Gamma studies.
 - **.allscore.txt** - WSC original staging and respiratory event scoring for Twin studies.

 The staging and scoring rules are described in the [WSC Manual of Operations](:files_path:/documentation/WSCS_Manual_of_Operations.pdf).
+The WSC team [provided a spreadsheet](:files_path:/documentation/wsc-scoring-annotation-documentation.xlsx) with additional details about the annotation files.

 ## NSRR signal harmonization